Ravi Kahlon: Early life and playing career

-Kahlon was born and raised in Victoria, British Columbia; his mother was a restauranteur, while his father was a sawmill worker.
+Kahlon was born and raised in Victoria, British Columbia; his mother was a restaurateur, while his father was a sawmill worker.
 He was introduced to field hockey by his family at the age of 7, and began playing as a defender in the Victoria League at age twelve.
 He graduated from Lambrick Park Secondary School, where he also played basketball.
 He was selected to the junior national field hockey team in 1999 and was named team captain.
 Kahlon was a student at Camosun College in Victoria at the time.
 He earned his first international senior cap for the Men's National Team in 2000 against Malaysia in Brussels.

 Eventually competing at every level of international competition, Kahlon's career would include playing three times in Hockey World Cup qualifying tournaments, representing Canada at the 2002 and 2006 Commonwealth Games, a gold medal performance at the 2007 Pan American Games, and tenth-place finishes at the 2000 Summer Olympics in Sydney and 2008 Summer Olympics in Beijing.

 He moved to the Metro Vancouver suburb of Delta in 2005 to facilitate his career with the Vancouver-based national field hockey team.
 After retiring from playing, he began a career in banking, and also served as director of stakeholder relations for the BC NDP caucus.
 In 2013, Kahlon was inducted into the Delta Sports Hall of Fame.